jensrossbach/node-red-contrib-sony-audio-control/README.md

 ---
 **NOTE**

-This package has been deprecated in favor of the new node collection [node-red-contrib-sony-audio](https://github.com/jensrossbach/node-red-contrib-sony-audio).
-This means the package is now in maintainance mode and will only get updates for severe bugs and security issues.
-There will not be any new features developed for these nodes.
+**This package has been deprecated in favor of the new node collection [node-red-contrib-sony-audio](https://github.com/jensrossbach/node-red-contrib-sony-audio).
+Development (new features as well as bugfixes) has been completely stopped, please only use the new nodes from now on.**

 ---

 With these nodes you can connect to your Sony audio devices and send control commands (like powering on/off, change volume etc.), retrieve information (like the current volume, the current value of a sound setting etc.) or get notified of certain events (like a change of the power state, a change of the mute state etc.).

 ![Sony Audio Control](images/sony_audio_control.png)

-If you would like to propose a new feature or any kind of improvement or if you want to report a bug, don't hesitate to create an issue in the [issue tracker](https://github.com/jensrossbach/node-red-contrib-sony-audio-control/issues) of the repository on GitHub.

 - [Documentation](#documentation)
   - [Request Node](#request-node)